Dacia Duster Review & Prices

 Space in the back seats

-There’s USB-C charging available for rear passengers, as well as one of the aforementioned mounting points - ideal for mounting a tablet so that those in the back can watch a movie or play a game on a long journey.
+There’s USB-C charging available for rear passengers, as well as one of the aforementioned mounting points - ideal for holding a tablet so that those in the back can watch a movie or play a game on a long journey.

 Boot space